 Listen to the hit song Gangnam Style.
 The only line that isn’t in Korean is HEY, SEXY LADY!
 Clearly, sex sells.
 And singing about it, or medicating to get it back, sells even more.

 Fixing and flipping houses is sexy now too.
 Okay, maybe not in the sexual sense, but in a macho, hair-on-your-chest sort of way.
-Just about every cable network has its own version of a fix and flip reality show that includes at least two business partners, a sledgehammer, lots of arguing, and a dramatic music bed playing in the background.
+If you have cable tv services at home, you might have noticed variants of a fix and flip reality show that includes at least two business partners, a sledgehammer, lots of arguing, and a dramatic music bed playing in the background.
 And while the drama makes for great television, for those looking to gleam how-to information about rehabbing houses for a profit there’s a lot of important stuff the producers of these shows leave on the cutting room floor.

 My business partner Manny Romero and I have flipped more than 80 houses since 2010.
 In the last three months we’ve rehabbed 15 properties.
 Not once in three years have we kicked in a door or yelled at each other for missing a deadline.
 Sure, we have an occasional snag, but for the most part things have gone relatively smoothly for us.